fivh-bergen/kart/README.md

 The pins on the map come from the Overpass API, which is an API that retrieves data about features or POIs (points of interest) mapped by OpenStreetMap volunteers.

-The queries we use to retrieve such data can be found in [`src/overpass/queries`](src/overpass/queries).
+The query we use to retrieve this data can be found here: [`src/overpass/query.overpassql`](src/overpass/query.overpassql).

 You can try them out in the [Overpass turbo sandbox](https://overpass-turbo.eu/) by copy pasting the entire contents of an .overpassql file.